 misjudgment.
 Selecting a point farther down the runway establishes an increased safety margin.

-Deciding the aim point will depend on the type of aircraft you are flying and the *ground speed* entering the level-off.
+Deciding the aim point will depend on the type of aircraft you are flying.
+Two essential factors are your *ground speed* entering the level-off, and the amount of “float” your aircraft provides.
 Obviously, the airspeed has to be precisely controlled by the pilot, but the ground speed will inevitably vary with the wind conditions.
 So pick your aim point carefully based on the conditions of the day (closer to the point with more headwind).
-What speed to fly into ground effect and the amount of float are the essential data every pilot must gather and apply while practicing this maneuver to achieve a predictable result.
-This obviously varies with each airplane, loading and conditions; some airplanes float and some are “bricks!”

 All this is energy management, physics, and understanding determine the control during the last part of the landing.
 This is the number one problem with most of these accuracy landing attempts.
-Forcing the plane onto the runway is not allowed, the ACS specifies touching down in the landing attitude.
+Forcing the plane onto the runway is unsatisfactory (fail) as the ACS specifies touching down in the landing attitude.
 So depending on the wind down the runway every applicant should have a calibrated aiming point before the touch-down point.
 Way too much focus is put on all the other pattern procedures of this maneuver.
 These adjustments are all intended to achieve the proper energy state at the predetermined aim point over the runway.
 Ultimately every pilot should be able to fly this maneuver in any plane on any day with varied configurations and conditions.

-Fly Precisely and Consistently On Speed
+Airspeed: Fly Precisely and Consistently On Speed

 So starting abeam on the downwind, practice this maneuver the same way every time (whatever your technique might be).
 And this should not be some unusual and exotic formulation.
 Keep this maneuver as “normal” as possible and eliminate all the variables; just shorten the ground track to the runway for the greater (power-off) rate of descent!